 In a chemical pregnancy, the gestational sac will not be large enough to be visible on an ultrasound.
 As such, the only way to confirm the pregnancy is through blood tests.
 Hence, the term chemical pregnancy refers to the biochemical means of diagnosis.
 By contrast, a clinical pregnancy is one in which either a fetal heartbeat is detected, or there is visual evidence on an ultrasound.

 Chemical pregnancies are most often identified in women who are undergoing in vitro fertilization (IVF).
 The heightened anticipation of a pregnancy during IVF may lead some couples to test more frequently and earlier than those conceiving naturally.

 It is not always possible to determine the exact cause of a chemical pregnancy.
 However, potential causes or contributing factors may include:

 - Chromosomal abnormalities: Irregularities in chromosomal arrangements may prevent the fetus from developing.
 Chromosomal abnormalities are the leading cause of early pregnancy loss.

 - Advanced maternal age: Women aged 35 or older may find it more difficult to get and stay pregnant.

-- Low body mass index (BMI): Women who are underweight according to their BMI are more likely to have an early miscarriage.
+- Low body mass index (BMI): Women underweight, according to their BMI, are more likely to have an early miscarriage.